simon-javier/backup-manuscript-thesis/main.typ

 #context {
   [#figure(image("img/cnn-developer-breach.png"), caption: flex-caption(
-      [Deep Neural Network Architecture #cite(<swapna-2025>, form: "normal")], [Deep Neural Network Architecture],
+      [Convolutional Neural Network Architecture #cite(<swapna-2025>, form: "normal")], [Convolutional Neural Network Architecture],
     ))<cnn>]
 }

-@cnn illustrates the architecture of a Convolutional Neural Network (CNN), which consists of two primary components: feature extraction and classification.
+@cnn illustrates the architecture of a CNN, which consists of two primary components: feature extraction and classification.
 The input image is processed through a series of convolutional layers with ReLU activation, followed by pooling layers that progressively reduce spatial dimensions while retaining important features.
 These operations generate hierarchical feature maps that capture visual patterns from the image.
 The output of the feature extraction stage is then flattened and passed through fully connected layers, which act as the classification component.
 Finally, a softmax activation function produces a probabilistic distribution over predefined classes, enabling the model to make predictions based on the learned features.

 All the CNNs in this study follow this same fundamental procedure, only having differences in depth and complexity of their architecture like the number of convolutional and pooling layers, the size and the number of filters, and the structure of the fully connected layers.

 ==== Vision Transformers (ViTs)
-In addition to CNNs, Vision Transformers are explored for their ability to capture long-range dependencies and attention-based representations, which may enhance classification in complex image scenarios.
+According to #cite(<shah-2022>), in ViTs, images are represented as sequences, and class labels for the image are predicted, which allows models to learn image structure independently.
+Input images are treated as a sequence of patches where every patch is flattened into a single vector by concatenating the channels of all pixels in a patch and then linearly projecting it to the desired input dimension.

+The researchers considered testing ViTs due to their ability to model global relationships across an image rather than relying on local feature extractions.
+The researchers explored whether the unique architecture of ViTs can offer advantages over CNN models in classifying nail features.
+Testing it allowed researchers to compare performance, generalization, and representation against CNNs, contributing to a more comprehensive evaluation of model effectiveness.
+However, ViTs are more computationally expensive and harder to interpret, so it's a matter of trade-offs.

+#context {
+  [
+    #figure(image("img/vit-geek-for-geeks.png"), caption: flex-caption(
+      [Architecture and Working of Vision Transformer #cite(<geeksforgeeks-2025d>, form: "normal")], [Architecture and Working of Vision Transformer],
+    )) <vit>
+  ]
+}

+@vit shows the architecutre of ViTs.
+The input image is divided into patches which are flattened and embedded using linear projection.
+Positional encodings are then added to the patch embeddings to retain spatial information.
+The patch embeddings are passed through multiple transformer encoder layers, which include multi-head self-attention and feed-forward networks.
+Lastly, the CLS token's output is extracted and fed into Multi-Layer Perceptrons (MLP) for the final classification.

 ==== Transfer Learning
 Pre-trained models such as EfficientNetV2 and RegNetY16GF, initially trained on large-scale datasets (e.g., ImageNet), were fine-tuned using the nail disease dataset to accelerate training and improve performance.